newrelic/aws_s3_log_ingestion_lambda/README.md

 ### Configure Lambda from AWS Severless Application Repository (SAR)

-> 1. Find "NewRelic-s3-log-ingestion" on the SAR (you have to check the "Show apps that create custom IAM roles or resource policies" box)
+> 1. Find "NewRelic-log-ingestion-s3" on the SAR (you have to check the "Show apps that create custom IAM roles or resource policies" box)
 > 2. Under "Application Settings" add your New Relic license key
-> 3. (Optional) Under "Application Settings" add your "logtype"
+> 3. (Optional) Under "Application Settings" add your "LOG_TYPE"
 > 4. Acknowledge that this app creates custom IAM roles and press the "Deploy" button
 > 5. Wait for the "resources" to be created
 > 6. Navigate to AWS Lambda and open the functions
-> 7. Find "NewRelic-s3-log-ingestion" in the list and click on the function name
+> 7. Find "NewRelic-log-ingestion-s3" in the list and click on the function name
-> 8. Click on "Add Trigger" and selet the "S3" trigger
+> 8. Click on "Add Trigger" and select the "S3" trigger
-> 9. Configure you "Bucket" with the bucket name of where you are logging to.
+> 9. Configure your "Bucket" with the bucket name of where you are logging to.
-> 10. Configure "EventType" to "all object create events
+> 10. Configure "EventType" to "all object create events"
-> 11. Optionally configure "prefix" and "suffix"
+> 11. (Optional) configure "prefix" and "suffix"
 > 12. Select "enable trigger" and click "Add"
 > 13. Congratulations your Lambda is successfully set up!
 > 14. To test your lambda setup: